Clear company policies are a must for every business, regardless of its size. If your company has employees, you need policies. Period.

 While policies explain what employees should do and why it’s important, standard operating procedures explain how they achieve desired outcomes.

 Say, your corporate travel policy covers the rules for planning work-related trips.
-A procedure, in this case, will provide guidance on how employees should request expense reimbursement so that your finance department can handle the requests quickly and effectively.
+In this case, a procedure will guide how employees should request expense reimbursement so that your finance department can handle the requests quickly and effectively.

 Types of company policies